Justin Bieber’s Arrest Over 2013 Brazil Hotel Graffiti Possible? [Fact Checking]

 Notably, after Lochte fled Brazil, fellow swimmer James Feigen was only allowed to leave Brazil after paying a $10,800 fine.

-Mail Online cited international law expert Tagory Figueiredo from Figueiredo & Associates, reportedly said the justice system could decide to “make an example out of him by giving him a jail sentence” then arrest could happen.
+Mail Online cited international law expert Tagory Figueiredo from Figueiredo & Associates, who reportedly said the justice system could decide to “make an example out of him by giving him a jail sentence” then arrest could happen.

 Figueiredo elaborated, “But if he tries to evade being found by court officials, or if the judge understands that he will try to leave the country again without being notified of the case, then the judge could issue an arrest warrant for him.”